MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Enumerating MSO Queries

 The definitions of $R^1_{A,s}$ and $R^2_{A,s}$ yield straightforward algorithms to compute these sets.
-The computation of $R^1_{A,s}$ can be done bottom up (just as the computation of $\tra^+$), while the computation of $R^2_{A,s}$ can be done top-down.
-We note that the runtime of the naive algorithm to to compute $R^1_{A,s}(u)$ is linear in $|\Psi_u|$, as the computation is bottom-up.
+The computation of $R^1_{A,s}$ can be done bottom-up (just as the computation of $\tra^+$), while the computation of $R^2_{A,s}$ can be done top-down.
+We note that the runtime of the naive algorithm to compute $R^1_{A,s}(u)$ is linear in $||\Psi_u||$, as the computation is bottom-up.
 However, after extending an incomplete answer $A$ with an additional node $v$ to an incomplete answer $A'$, it is sufficient to compute $R^1_{A',s}(u)$ for those nodes $u$ in $\Psi$ that are an ancestor of $v$, as---by the definition of the sets $R^1_{A',s}$---it holds that $R^1_{A',s}(u)=R^1_{A,s}(u)$ for all nodes $u$ such that $\Psi_u$ does not contain $v$.
 In fact $R^1_{A,s}(u)=h^+(\Psi_u)$ if no node from $A$ occurs in $\Psi_u$.

-We now have all ingredients for an implementation of the procedure complete that we depict in Algorithm~\ref{alg:complete}.
+We now have all ingredients for an implementation of the procedure \complete that we present as Algorithm~\ref{alg:complete}.
 We first prove correctness before we give an upper bound on the runtime.
 We use $\states(R^2_{A,s}(v))$ to denote the set of states that occur in some tuple of $R^2_{A,s}(v)$, i.e.,

 \begin{lem} The procedure \complete correctly computes the incomplete answer as required by Definition~\ref{def:complete}. \end{lem} \begin{proof} The main challenge of the procedure is to find a node $v_{j+1}$ that can be used to extend the incomplete answer $A$.
 As our order of the nodes of $T$ is induced by the order of the leaves of $\Psi$, we have to find the leftmost leaf of $\Psi$ that can be used to extend $A$.
 By the definition of $R^2_{A,s}$, this is the leftmost leaf $v$ with $v > u$ and $q_{j+1}^s \in \states(R^2_{A,s}(v))$ for some $s \in S$.